oscarlevin/KnightsAndKnaves/Notes.md

 The `states.inc.php` file should not be edited.
 Instead, use the `source/shared/gamestates.jsonc` file, which will be used to automatically generate the `states.inc.php` file.

+## Next steps:

+- [ ] Ensure that cards in the common area always show up in the common area (both on refresh and when someone else plays a card).

 ## Rules

 Knights and Knaves (the Game!?) is a competitive guessing game with cards for 2-6 players, ages 10+.
 Each player takes on the role of either a KNIGHT (who always tells the truth), or a KNAVE (who always lies).
 Each player has a secret number that their opponents must try to guess by asking you questions.
 But will you answer truthfully?
 Or are you a knave?